jcacc/OrderlyCLI/README.md

 # Code_KY_SD2_Final
-Order management system for multiple fulfillment centers
+Order management system for multiple fulfillment centers.
+The Faker module with Python was used to generate fake data.
+There are no PII in these data.

 ## Project Objective:
 An order management system that will split an order to be fulfilled from two separate locations